renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 ## Related Work

-As mentioned earlier, there exist websites/apps that report/visualize the Ethereum gas fees.
+There exist several websites/apps that report/visualize data about the Avalanche network.
 Some notable ones are the following:
+- [WhaleStats](https://www.whalestats.com/analysis-of-the-top-1000-avalanche-wallets) provides several insights into the Avalanche Whales, using interesting iand innovative visualizations, such as treemaps to display Total holdings of all tokens (except Avalanche).
+Analyses such as AVAX transfers in/out of wallets, Stablecoin transfers in/out of wallets, Most widely held token can be interesting to port into Avalytics.

+In addition to the above analytics websites/apps that report on Avalanche, several other analytics dashboards, developed for other blockchains, can be a source of inspiration and ideas, in developing Avalytics into the future:
-- [Crypto.com DeFi Dashboard - Gas Fees:](https://crypto.com/defi/dashboard/gas-fees) This online service is most related to our proposed app, as it displays not only the Ethereum gas fees but also the gas fees for different swap pairs.
+- [Crypto.com DeFi Dashboard - Gas Fees:](https://crypto.com/defi/dashboard/gas-fees) This online service displays not only the Ethereum gas fees but also the gas fees for different swap pairs.
 - [EthereumPrice.org:](https://ethereumprice.org/gas/) This website displays gas price over time, and time of the day.
 Especially the visualization of fees through heat map is impressive.
-While the information provided in SwapGasFees app overlaps with the information provided at EthereumPrice.org, the interface is designed to yield much more insights, through benchmarking.
-Furthermore, the mentioned website displays only Ethereum gas price and not the swap fees, whereas the SwapGasFees app designed in this project displays the latter.
 - [Matteo Leibowitz's Dune Analytics Dashboards:](https://dune.xyz/MatteoLeibowitz/uniswap-community) This rich collection of dashboards display several statistics for the Uniswap ecosystem.
-In comparison to this collection, the goal of the SwapGasFees project was to develop a single intuitive dashboard app that presents only the most essential few visualizations.

 ## Other Resources: